 New and established billers, physicians, auditors, medical assistants, physician assistants, and pre-authorization staff will all benefit from this E/M coding training.

 Don’t be one of those practices that avoid using 99214 due to fear of audits.
 You deserve better.

-Register now for this upcoming, expert-led online training and learn how to accurately boost revenue by $35 for 99214 and avoid compliance disasters.
+Register now for this expert-led online training and learn how to accurately boost revenue by $35 for 99214 and avoid compliance disasters.

 Stephanie has 17 years of experience doing medical billing and coding in a variety of specialties.
 She has earned her credentials as both a Certified Professional Coder® (CPC®) AND a Certified Pain and Anesthesia Coder (CANPC®).